KaffeDiem/kaffediem.github.io/_posts/2021-03-26-isometricTileRendering.md

 end
 ```

-Above function will create a table containing all the quads to draw later.
+The `fromImageToQuads()` function will create a table containing all the
+quads to draw later.
-If we index the table `tilesheet[1]` then it will be the quad containing
+If we index the table `tiles[1]` then it will be the quad representing
-the water tile and `tilesheet[3]` will contain the tree tile.
+the water tile and `tiles[3]` will contain the tree tile.

 ### Rendering the map